 Style, Spelling, and Usage

-Manuscripts should conform to requirements set forth in the Chicago Manual of Style, fifteenth edition (University of Chicago Press 2003).
+Manuscripts should conform to requirements set forth in the Chicago Manual of Style, fifteenth & sixteenth editions (University of Chicago Press 2003 & 2010, http://www.chicagomanualofstyle.org/tools_citationguide.html).
 JPER's spelling authority is Webster's Third New International Dictionary (Merriam-Webster Co.
-2000).
+2002).

 Tables and Figures